The Contact-Free Baby Monitor

 Memory controller PCB test renders

-However, the most exciting part for me was the work on the big blue PCB - the sensor controller “Radar Sensor SoC Board”.
+However, the most exciting part for me was working on the large blue PCB — the sensor controller “Radar Sensor SoC Board.”

 Radar Sensor SoC Board reference photo closeup